pdbrown/triss/README.md

 # => b"defend"
 ```

-And if the original input had been `b"defend"`, the recovered data would be
+And if the original input had been `b"defend"`, the recovered data would become
 `b"attack"` instead.
-This same attack is possible on executable programs with
-well-known header formats.

 ##### Message authentication codes